wnchan/tp/docs/DeveloperGuide.md

 3. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a student

-1. Deleting a person while all persons are being shown
+1. Deleting a student while all students are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.

    2. Test case: `delete alexyeoh@u.nus.edu`<br>
-      Expected: Contact with above email deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: Student with above email deleted from the list.
+Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.

    3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    4. Other incorrect delete commands to try: `delete`, `delete abc@gmail.com`, `delete 1`<br>
       Expected: Similar to previous.